yiiizuo/yiiizuo.github.io/index.md

 Here is **Yi Zuo (左谊)**.

-I am a second year master's student majoring in **Computer Science and Technology** from the School of Artificial Intelligence at Xidian University.
+I am a second-year master's student majoring in **Computer Science and Technology** from the School of Artificial Intelligence at [Xidian University](https://www.xidian.edu.cn/).
 Currently, I am working in the **IPIU Lab** (the Key Laboratory of Intelligent Perception and Image Understanding of the Ministry of Education of China).
 Here is [[my resume](https://yiiizuo.github.io//file/zuoyi-2022master-cv.pdf)].

 <br>

 ## Academic Background

-**<font color='red'>[Highlight]</font> I am looking for PhD to start in 2025 Fall.
-Contact me if you have any leads!
-Intention to Hong Kong!**
+**<font color='red'>[Highlight]</font> I am looking for a doctoral degree starting in the autumn of 2025.
+If you are interested in me, please contact me!
+Interested in Hong Kong!**

+I will reply to any emails related to doctoral recruitment, if you have not received my reply.
+Please try my other email: yzuo_1@stu.xidian.edu.cn.

-- **Sep 2018 - June 2022:** Xidian University (School of Economics and Management-Electronic Commerce)
+- **Sep 2018 - June 2022:** Xidian University (School of Economics and Management-Electronic Commerce).
-- **Sep 2022 - Now:** Xidian University (School of Artificial Intelligence-Computer Science and Technology)
+- **Sep 2022 - June 2025:** Xidian University (School of Artificial Intelligence-Computer Science and Technology).
 - After graduating with a master's degree, I am looking for a doctoral position!
 Intention to Hong Kong!

 <br>